Clean Energy Fuels Stock Performance

 actual daily

-Based on monthly moving average Clean Energy is not performing at its full potential.
-However, if added to a well diversified portfolio the total return can be enhanced and market risk can be reduced.
-You can increase risk-adjusted return of Clean Energy by adding Clean Energy to a well-diversified portfolio.
+Based on monthly moving average Clean Energy is performing at about 13% of its full potential.
+If added to a well diversified portfolio the total return can be enhanced and market risk can be reduced.
+You can increase risk-adjusted return of Clean Energy by adding it to a well-diversified portfolio.

 Clean Energy Fundamentals Growth